Robert McNamara as Secretary of Defense: Airmobile divisions

 McNamara very early developed concerns that Army procurement and tactics for aviation and especially helicopters were not aggressive enough, given the trends in Indochina and elsewhere.
-He issued a memorandum on 16 April 1962 that ordered the formation of what became known as the Howze Board to develop a "new look" in Army aviation.
+He bypassed Secretary of the Army Elvis Jacob Stahr Jr. by issuing an 16 April 1962 memorandum that ordered the formation of what became known as the Howze Board to develop a "new look" in Army aviation.
 The Board would develop the airmobile concept [i.e. helicopter rather than parachute delivery] for large-scale air assault and call for the formation of five airmobile divisions, though only the 101st Airborne Division would be implemented as such (the 1st Cavalry Division would also become an airmobile division, but only for the duration of the Vietnam War).

 The Howze Board would also accelerate the development of attack helicopters, such as the failed Lockheed AH-56 Cheyenne and the interim Bell AH-1 Cobra.
-McNamara would enthusiastically witness an early Cobra test flight, while keeping its 80% parts commonality with the Bell UH-1 Iroquois in mind.
+McNamara would enthusiastically witness an early Cobra test flight, and would be attracted by the Cobra's 80% parts commonality with the Bell UH-1 Iroquois.

+The M551 Sheridan Airborne Assault Vehicle was a light tank developed under McNamara for parachute or heavy-lift helicopter delivery with airborne divisions.
+It experienced development problems and would have a checkered deployment to Vietnam, though the 82nd Airborne Division would retain them until 1996.

 Sealift and amphibious warfare

 Under McNamara the Navy would begin or continue development or construction of a series of new higher-speed amphibious warfare ships, some of a highly innovative nature, though the actual numbers built would be small.
-These would include the amphibious assault ships (7 built), the amphibious transport dock ships (12 built, 1 canceled), the amphibious cargo ships (5 built), the dock landing ships (5 built), the tank landing ships (20 built, 7 canceled), the command ships (2 built, 4 canceled), and the amphibious assault ships (5 built, 4 canceled).
+(Note: The Navy's post-WW2 requirement for greater speed for amphibious warfare ships was intended to reduce their vulnerability to modern higher-speed conventionally powered submarines.)
 All of these ships were needed for the new flexible response strategy.

+In an attempt to respond quickly to new conflicts, in 1961 the Defense Department began to consider pre-positioning Army materiel on strategic sealift ships, to be joined with soldiers flown in via airlifts.
+Twelve such ships would support an infantry division, replacing 87 WW2-era Victory ships.
+(Note: The strategic sealift ships would carry LARC amphibious vehicles, LCM-8 landing craft and Sikorsky CH-54 Tarhe heavy lift helicopters to offload cargo.)
+The Joint Chiefs in 1965 identified a need for 30 ships, Congress approved 2 in 1966, and McNamara announced the contract award on 20 July 1967; it would make use of McNamara's Total Package Procurement policy.
+Even though these ships were unable to directly participate in amphibious assaults, the Senate refused to fund any in the next two fiscal years and tried to rescind the 2 already approved due to rising antiwar sentiments.